bharathril/testing/.github/pull_request_template.md

+## Description
-## Please provide a brief summary of the work being done in this pull request.
+* “Please provide a brief summary of the work being done in this pull request.”

+## Included and/or Affected Features
-## List the features or functionality that are included or affected by the changes in this pull request.
+* “Please list the features or functionality that are included or affected by the changes in this pull request.”

+## Jira Task Link
-## Provide a link to the relevant Jira task, if applicable.
+* “Please provide a link to the relevant Jira task, if applicable.”
 [Jira Ticket](Paste link here)

+## Tag reviwers
-## Tag the GitHub handles of the reviewers who should be notified of this pull request.
+* “Please tag the GitHub handles of the reviewers who should be notified of this pull request.”
 @

-## Self checklist
+## Self Checklist
 Before submitting this pull request, please ensure that:

 - [ ] Your code builds without any errors or warnings.